 The University of Houston embraces its mission of providing a broad range of educational programs and services at both the undergraduate and graduate levels.
 Supporting undergraduate participation in mentored research is an important component of the university's mission.
-The Office of Undergraduate Research offers Undergraduate Research Mentor Awards to honor the dedicated practice of undergraduate mentorship at the University of Houston and to encourage faculty to support that aspect of the university's mission.
+The Office of the Provost in conjunction with the Office of Undergraduate Research offers Undergraduate Research Mentor Awards to honor the dedicated practice of undergraduate mentorship at the University of Houston and to encourage faculty to support that aspect of the university's mission.
+These awards are presented to faculty honorees at the annual Provost Faculty Awards ceremony.

-The Undergraduate Research Mentor Award recognizes excellence in supporting undergraduate research and conveys the campus' high regard for outstanding contributions made to the academic and research community.
+The Undergraduate Research Mentor Awards recognize excellence in supporting undergraduate research and conveys the campus' high regard for outstanding contributions made to the academic and research community.
 Award winners advise and work one-on-one with students on personalized, creative, enriching projects; they are committed to providing undergraduate research experiences above and beyond the classroom.
-This award replaces the two awards offered previously: the Early Mentoring Award and the Lifetime Career Award.

-The Undergraduate Research Mentor Award celebrates the mentorship efforts of University of Houston faculty at all stages of their careers.
+The Undergraduate Research Mentor Awards celebrate the mentorship efforts of University of Houston faculty at all stages of their careers.
 This cash award of $1500 is available to faculty who are making a significant impact in their field by supporting and mentoring undergraduate students in research and scholarship endeavors.

-Candidates must be full-time tenured or tenure track faculty members from any department at the University of Houston main campus who have demonstrated mentorship involvement for at least five years at the University of Houston main campus.
+Candidates must be full-time faculty members from any department at the University of Houston main campus who have demonstrated mentorship involvement for at least five years at the University of Houston main campus.

-Should you feel your undergraduate mentoring activities are particularly strong, but your position and time at the University do not allow you to qualify for either award, please contact Stuart Long.
+Should you feel your undergraduate mentoring activities are particularly strong, but your position and time at the University do not qualify you for the award, please contact Stuart Long.

 Nominations for this award should present evidence of significant contributions to advancing undergraduate research and scholarship on the University of Houston main campus.
 Applicants should not include mentorship that took place outside of the University of Houston, nor should candidates include information on undergraduate research courses they have taught.
 This means candidates should not include information on senior design courses and course projects within their application materials.

 The Office of Undergraduate Research’s faculty selection committee reviews the nominations.
-The strongest nominations demonstrate a commitment to undergraduate research through specific examples, such as peer-reviewed publications involving undergraduates, student presentations, showings, performances, awards or scholarships, and evidence of continuing success of mentored students (including where the students are now, if possible).
+The strongest nominations demonstrate a commitment to undergraduate research through specific examples, such as peer-reviewed publications involving undergraduates, student presentations, showings, performances, awards or scholarships, and evidence of continuing success of mentored students (including where the students are now if possible).
 The selection committee reserves the right to be flexible in the selection process, subject to funding availability.
+Recommendations from the selection committee are forwarded to the Office of the Provost for review and final approval.

 Nominations may be made by department chairs, faculty members, or students who have worked with the nominee.

-Nomination forms for 2015 are available below.
-One .pdf file of all nomination materials and letters of support must be emailed to Karen Weber at the Office of Undergraduate Research by February 2, 2015 at 5 p.m.
+Nomination forms for 2018 are available below.
+One .pdf file of all nomination materials and letters of support must be emailed to Jennifer Asmussen at the Office of Undergraduate Research by February 5, 2018 at 5 p.m.

 Nomination package.
 The nomination materials should be created on single-sided paper, using 12-point font size, and assembled in the following order: